-Resident, Steve Richardson has provided the following link using Public Health England data:
+Resident, Steve Richardson has provided a link to Public Health England data.

-Please click here for the Dorset Council’s dedicated webpage with their latest updates and advice on the coronavirus.
-Alternatively you can e-mail email@example.com or telephone 01305 221000.
+Visit Dorset Council to view their latest advice on coronavirus.
+Alternatively you can e-mail firstname.lastname@example.org or telephone 01305 221000.

 If you don’t have family, friends or a support network that can help you get the things you need, you can call the Dorset Council to get specific help and advice.

 Telephone: 01258 454500

 We will endeavour to help you or can signpost you to the service you need.
 As of the 5th January 2021 the office is again closed to the public, but you can contact us via telephone or email.